 IMPORTANT WARNING:

-Clozapine can cause a serious blood condition.
-Your doctor will order certain lab tests before you start your treatment, during your treatment, and for at least 4 weeks after your treatment.
-Your doctor will order the lab tests once a week at first and may order the tests less often as your treatment continues.
+Clozapine can cause severe or life-threatening decrease in the number of white blood cells in your blood.
+Your doctor will order lab tests during your treatment to check the number of white blood cells in your blood.
+A decrease in the number of white blood cells in your body may increase the risk that you will develop a serious infection.
 If you experience any of the following symptoms, call your doctor immediately: extreme tiredness; weakness; fever, sore throat, chills, or other signs of flu or infection; unusual vaginal discharge or itching; sores in your mouth or throat; wounds that take a long time to heal; pain or burning while urinating; sores or pain in or around your rectal area; or abdominal pain.

 Clozapine may cause seizures.
-Tell your doctor if you have or have ever had seizures.
+Tell your doctor if you have or have ever had seizures, a head injury, or if you drink large amounts of alcohol.
 Do not drive a car, operate machinery, swim, or climb while taking clozapine, because if you suddenly lose consciousness, you could harm yourself or others.
 If you experience a seizure, call your doctor immediately or get emergency medical treatment.

 Use in Older Adults:

 Clozapine is not approved by the Food and Drug Administration (FDA) for the treatment of behavior problems in older adults with dementia.
 Talk to the doctor who prescribed clozapine if you, a family member, or someone you care for has dementia and is taking this medication.
-For more information visit the FDA website: http://www.fda.gov/Drugs
+For more information visit https://www.fda.gov/Drugs